 - Sour cream – I have sour cream listed here because it’s readily available in your local grocery store.
 If you don’t have sour cream or would just prefer something different, you can substitute this with Mexican crema as well.
 Both will give you a really nice creamy and a little tangy taste.
 You could also use plain Greek yogurt if neither of those are options, similar to how I use it in my spinach artichoke dip.

 - Corn – I recommend using fresh corn, ideally fresh sweet corn, that you take off the cob.
 If that’s not an option or if it’s totally out of season, you can also used canned or frozen corn.
 It won’t be as good as fresh ears of corn, but it’ll still be good enough.
+The corn is the most important part of the classic Mexican street food so focus on getting the best ear of corn you can find!

 - Rotini pasta – I really like the rotini pasta because it really soaks in the flavor of the dressing but if you don’t have rotini, you can use other short pasta noodle options like fusilli, gemelli, torchio, rigatoni, or penne, or even shells.
 Those will all do a good job of soaking in the creamy street corn flavors.